AdaCore/gnatstudio/docs/users_guide/vcs.rst

 *Filters*

-  Only available from the :guilabel:`VCS Explorer.
+  Only available from the :guilabel:`VCS Explorer`.
 This menu controls the filtering of the items displayed in the list.

   *Show all status*